monaco-editor-trials/notes/docs/README.md

 [Monaco Editor](https://github.com/microsoft/monaco-editor) is a browser-based code editor that powers [Visual Studio Code](https://github.com/microsoft/vscode).
 It is a versatile editor that supports a wide range of languages and features.

-VS Code team is not provide a proper documentation for developer.
+Awesome!
+But VS Code team is not provide a proper documentation for other developers.
 Monaco editor and VS Code are big iceberg for developers.
 In this document, we will explore some of the features of Monaco Editor and how to use it in your projects.

 ## 🌟 Demo index

-These are the general contents of this document.
 You can see all examples in this table.

 | 📜 Topic | ⚡ Demo |
 | --- | --- |